Printed from the Halley-Howard Family Photo Album

 Additional information about Decatur County, GA around 1840: Map of Decatur County, GA created around 1839 -- one year before the 1840 Census.
 Click here to see a map from this timeperiod.

 This information, while true, may NOT apply to our Mary Davis.
-Mary Ann is identified as the aunt of the widdowed mother of Teursey Davis, a minor child 12 years old.
-Teursey's family estate is valued at $500, less fees and fines owed to the state.
+Mary Ann is identified as the widowed mother of Teursey Davis, a minor child 12 years old.
+Teursey's has $500, less fees and fines owed to the state.

 Live and Times